Cyofanni/high-school-cs-class/README.md

 # high-school-cs-class

-Computer Science lectures and exercises for italian Scientific High School courses. \
+Computer Science lectures and exercises for italian Scientific high-school courses. \
 This repo includes lectures and examples on:
 + algorithms and data structures
 + numerical analysis